A History of the Pagan’s Motorcycle Club

 Nineteen members of the Pagans were arrested in Rocky Point, New York in 2010 on allegations that they conspired to murder members of the Hells Angels.
 Charges included assault, distribution of illegal drugs, conspiracy to commit extortion and weapons charges.

 These and numerous other crimes involving illegal drugs, weapons, violence, organized crime and more have made the Pagans perhaps the most fierce 1%er motorcycle club on the planet in a pound-for-pound sense.
-The group continues it’s virtually regular run-ins with the Hells Angels and law enforcement officers to this day.
+They actually hold a lot of similarities with the notorious Japanese 'Bosozoku' motorcycle gangs.
+Today, the Pagans MC continues it’s virtually regular run-ins with the Hells Angels and law enforcement officers.

 Unlike most other outlaw motorcycle clubs the Pagans explicitly incorporate violence into their culture.
 The group’s national sergeant-at-arms is responsible for choosing 13 members to serve as “Enforcers” or “Regulators.”
 These members use intimidation and violence to deter all opposition to the Mother Club.